rhaubt/rockartdatabase_v3/README.md

 https://drive.google.com/open?id=1oudmShcZsidrWBK8lpgfTTDxS7anyUxE

-The link is also appended to a sidebar on the Wiki page.
+This link is also appended to a sidebar on the Wiki page.

 _________________________________________

 CONTRIBUTORS